Rudolf Huch: Writer

 During the 1890s Huch seems to have found work as a small town lawyer less than fulfilling, and he embarked on a parallel career as a writer.
 His work betrays an underlying pessimism and melancholy, possibly driven by a belief that as a writer he would always be overshadowed by more confident relatives who would leave their own larger footprints on literary history.
 His first published work involved literary criticism.
 He found wider prominence with his aphoristic volume "Mehr Goethe" ("More Goethe"), published in 1899, which he described as "a high spirited cavalry charge against the diverse literary nonsenses of modern life". in which he employed his satirical wit to uncover the contradictions in the book business, and to ridicule the fashionable superman archetypes of the time and the accompanying Nietzsche cult.
 He also railed against the nineteenth century revival of Naturalism and took delight in deriding its manifestations on the theatre stage.

 As a writer of fiction Huch came to be seen as a writer of stories in the tradition of Goethe and, more recently, of Keller and Raabe.
 He himself was particularly conscious of his self-appointed role as an heir to Wilhelm Raabe, describing himself on at least one occasion as a "Romantiker von Geblüt" ("romantic by blood").
 His mostly satirical narratives, critical of contemporary society, including a number of autobiographical pieces, found a wide readership during the first part of the twentieth century.

-His first novel, "Tagbuch eines Höhlenmolchs" (literally "Dairy of a Giant Salamander") was probably written during 1894.
+His first novel, "Tagbuch eines Höhlenmolchs" (literally "Diary of a Giant Salamander") was probably written during 1894.
 It was published under the pseudonym "A. Schuster" in 1896, and reprinted in 1900, this time under the author's real name.
 The book is a brutal satirical assault against the social customs he had observed among the townsfolk of Braunschweig and Wolfenbüttel.
 During this first phase of his creativity Huch also wrote a number of stage plays.
 Most of these were comedies.
 An early exception was "Menschenfreund" ("Philanthropist"), a stage tragedy published in 1895.